Product Liability: Answers to Frequently Asked Questions

 Product liability cases can be complex, and you may have a lot of questions.
 Below are answers to a few frequently asked questions.
-To discuss your specific case and legal options, call 213-412-2661 today.
+To discuss your specific case and legal options, complete our contact form or call 213-444-7186 today.
 We can meet at our offices in Los Angeles or San Francisco.

 Every case is different.
 An argument can be made that, since you warned users, their negligence caused an injury.
 However, it is not always so simple.
 A plaintiff’s legal team might argue that the warning was not sufficient to protect their health.
 Our team will need to evaluate your case in greater detail along with the product’s warning labels and safety instructions.

 Are We Liable If The Plaintiff Is Injured by An Old Product?

 No product is created with the expectation of lasting forever.
 Each item has a “useful life” during which it will operate as intended.
 Eventually, all products will deteriorate and be unable to perform as they were designed.
 This concept could serve as a possible defense if the plaintiff was injured by an older product that was past its reasonable life span.

 When Is A Manufacturer Liable for A Plaintiff’s Injuries?